 These are the rules:

 This is a new and interesting adventure for me.
-I have a degree in accounting and my prior experience is in banking, specifically compliance, and audit.
-In this new chapter of my life, I will be an entrepreneur in the so-called gig economy.
+I have a degree in accounting and my prior experience is in Corporate America, specifically banking compliance and audit.
+In this new chapter of my life, I will be an entrepreneur, which includes gig economy jobs, also known as side hustles.

 - I can not be hired by a company as an employee.
 That means, whatever I do, I have to be treated as an independent contractor, not an employee.
 It would be very easy for me to be hired by a bank and make money remotely.
 That is not allowed.

-- I can not use personal income for business purpose.
-I have open a Chase business account with $3,000 as a start-up.
+- I can not use personal income for business purposes.
+I have opened a Chase business account with $4,500 as a start-up.
 These funds will help with the initial expenses.
 Any other business expenses will have to be funded with business income.
 That is, if I need a new computer to be more efficient, for example, I can’t buy it with personal funds.

 Gross Income Goals: